becca-bear/Bellabeat-Case-Study/README.md

 Suggestions for the Bellabeat app

-- Average total steps per day are 7638 which a little bit less for having health benefits for according to the CDC research.
-They found that taking 8,000 steps per day was associated with a 51% lower risk for all-cause mortality (or death from all causes).
-Taking 12,000 steps per day was associated with a 65% lower risk compared with taking 4,000 steps.
-Bellabeat can encourage people to take at least 8 000 explaining the benefits for their health.
+- The average total number of steps per day is 7638, which is slightly lower than what the CDC recommends for optimal health benefits.
+The CDC conducted research and found that taking at least 8000 steps per day can lower the risk of all-cause mortality by 51%, while taking 12000 steps per day can lower the risk by 65% compared to taking 4000 steps.
+Bellabeat can encourage users to take at least 8000 steps per day and inform them of the health benefits.

-- If users want to lose weight, it’s probably a good idea to control daily calorie consumption.
-Bellabeat can suggest some ideas for low-calorie lunch and dinner.
+- For users looking to lose weight, controlling daily calorie intake is advisable, and Bellabeat can provide suggestions for low-calorie lunch and dinner options.

-- If users want to improve their sleep, Bellabeat should consider using app notifications to go to bed.
+- To improve sleep, Bellabeat could use app notifications to remind users to go to bed.

-- Most activity happens between 5 pm and 7 pm - I suppose, that people go to a gym or for a walk after finishing work.
-Bellabeat can use this time to remind and motivate users to go for a run or walk.
+- Most physical activity tends to occur between 5 pm and 7 pm, likely because people go to the gym or for a walk after work.
+Bellabeat can leverage this time frame to motivate and remind users to go for a walk or run.

-- As an idea: if users want to improve their sleep, the Bellabeat app can recommend reducing sedentary time.